melonjs/melonJS/README.md

 Using melonJS
 -------------------------------------------------------------------------------
-For your first time using melonJS, follow the tutorial [here](http://melonjs.github.io/tutorial-platformer/).
+For your first time using melonJS, follow these tutorials :

+- [Platformer](http://melonjs.github.io/tutorial-platformer/) Step by Step Tutorial.
+- [Space Invaders](http://melonjs.github.io/tutorial-space-invaders/) Step by Step Tutorial.

 When starting your own projects, checkout the [boilerplate](https://github.com/melonjs/boilerplate)